Problem of Apollonius: Generalizations

-Apollonius' problem can be extended to construct all the circles that intersect three given circles at a precise angle θ, or at three specified crossing angles θ_{1}, θ_{2} and θ_{3}; the ordinary Apollonius' problem corresponds to a special case in which the crossing angle is zero for all three given circles.
+Apollonius's problem can be extended to construct all the circles that intersect three given circles at a precise angle θ, or at three specified crossing angles θ_{1}, θ_{2} and θ_{3}; the ordinary Apollonius's problem corresponds to a special case in which the crossing angle is zero for all three given circles.
 Another generalization is the dual of the first extension, namely, to construct circles with three specified tangential distances from the three given circles.

 Figure 13: A symmetrical Apollonian gasket, also called the Leibniz packing, after its inventor Gottfried Leibniz.

-Apollonius' problem can be extended from the plane to the sphere and other quadratic surfaces.
+Apollonius's problem can be extended from the plane to the sphere and other quadratic surfaces.
 For the sphere, the problem is to construct all the circles (the boundaries of spherical caps) that are tangent to three given circles on the sphere.
 This spherical problem can be rendered into a corresponding planar problem using stereographic projection.
 Once the solutions to the planar problem have been constructed, the corresponding solutions to the spherical problem can be determined by inverting the stereographic projection.
 Even more generally, one can consider the problem of four tangent curves that result from the intersections of an arbitrary quadratic surface and four planes, a problem first considered by Charles Dupin.

-By solving Apollonius' problem repeatedly to find the inscribed circle, the interstices between mutually tangential circles can be filled arbitrarily finely, forming an Apollonian gasket, also known as a Leibniz packing or an Apollonian packing.
+By solving Apollonius's problem repeatedly to find the inscribed circle, the interstices between mutually tangential circles can be filled arbitrarily finely, forming an Apollonian gasket, also known as a Leibniz packing or an Apollonian packing.
 This gasket is a fractal, being self-similar and having a dimension d that is not known exactly but is roughly 1.3, which is higher than that of a regular (or rectifiable) curve (d = 1) but less than that of a plane (d = 2).
 The Apollonian gasket was first described by Gottfried Leibniz in the 17th century, and is a curved precursor of the 20th-century Sierpiński triangle.
 The Apollonian gasket also has deep connections to other fields of mathematics; for example, it is the limit set of Kleinian groups.